-Under review, Creatures of Cain: The Hunt for Human Nature in Postwar America.
+Under review, Creatures of Cain: The Hunt for Human Nature in Cold War America.

 2010 Looking for a Few Good Males: Female Choice in Evolutionary Biology (Baltimore, MD: Johns Hopkins University Press).